eryzerz/DigipetApi/README.md

   - GET /api/pet/available

-- Adopt a pet:
+- Adopt and Mint a pet:

   - PATCH /api/pet/{id}/adopt

-- Return a pet, will decrease the pet's happiness and mood:

-  - PATCH /api/pet/{id}/return

 - Interact with a pet; you can feed, play, train, groom, and adventure with a pet.
 Each interaction will have a different effect on the pet's attributes: